 - Gait Speed

-For most of us, a low body temperature (hypothermia) likely indicates an over exposure to the elements in cold temperatures or water immersion.
+For most of us, a low body temperature (hypothermia) likely indicates an overexposure to the elements in cold temperatures or water immersion.
 Your body shivers to vibrate your muscles and increase exothermic activity in your muscle’s cells, in turn generating heat while staying still in an effort to reach your norm temperature.
-Drug and alcohol use, a hypoactive thyroid, and any number of infections can also explain a consistent low body temperature.
+Drug and alcohol use, a hypoactive thyroid, and any number of infections can also explain a consistently low body temperature.

 If someone’s body temp falls below 95 degrees Fahrenheit or is above 103 degrees Fahrenheit, seek medical attention immediately.
 These are considered deadly body temps and indicates that the body can no longer regulate its own temperature.

 Here’s a quick study guide for treating life-threatening hypothermia: